commschamp/comms_champion/README.md

 # COMMS Library
-**COMMS** is the headers only, platform independent library, which makes the implementation of a communication protocol an easy and relatively quick process.
+**COMMS** is the headers only, platform independent library, which makes the implementation of a communication protocol to be an easy and relatively quick process.
 It provides all the necessary types and classes to make the definition of the custom messages, as well as wrapping transport data fields, to be simple declarative statements of type and class definitions.
 These statements will specify **WHAT** needs to be implemented.